Comparable Sales and ARV Calculator

 NOTE ON NON-DISCLOSURE STATES:

-Unfortunately there is a handful of states where disclosure of sales price is not required and is not a matter of public record.
+Unfortunately, there are a handful of states where disclosure of sales price is not required and is not a matter of public record.
 In these “non-disclosure” states, the only truly reliable source for comparable sales will be the local MLS service.
-Data you can obtain inside Rehab Valuator will be spotty at best.

 The following states are non-disclosure states: